 Bamurru Plains is an extraordinary bush experience on the edge of Kakadu National Park in Australia’s Northern Territory.
 This luxury camp exudes ‘Wild Bush Luxury’ ensuring that guests are exposed to the sights and sounds of this spectacular environment in style and exclusivity.
 Activities from the camp focus on exploring the surrounding country, with airboat trips on the wetlands, river cruises in search of crocodiles, bush drives and guided walks.
 Kakadu’s rich indigenous culture is a day trip of its own.
 Relaxing in camp, the wet edge pool and deck is a great spot to sit back with a cool drink and let the wildlife come to you.
 It is the soft touches that surprise in this remote bush location, and the understated luxury is very much in tune with the surrounding environment.

-Our concept is simple - we have focussed on key creature comforts, a supremely comfortable bed, 100% cotton linen, large soft bathtowels, a high pressure shower and providing lots of space.
+The concept is simple – the focus is on key creature comforts, a supremely comfortable bed, 100% cotton linen, large soft bath towels, a high pressure shower and providing lots of space.
 Accommodation consists of nine spacious and naturally comfortable free-standing ensuite rooms on raised platforms viewing the flood plains.
 Bi fold doors open on to a large screened balcony permitting fresh air and vistas.
-Some of the rooms are air-conditioned.
+The rooms are air-conditioned.

 Meals in the lodge building are wholesome and innovative with a hint of native produce in many dishes.
 Your hosts will provide an informal level of attention that is only possible when you are one of a small number of guests.